roman-milk/roman-milk.github.io/she-wants-more-than-the-tip.md

+===

- ****** She Wants More than the Tip ****** byTheTalkMan© "Oh, fuck!"
+"Oh, fuck!"
 Ryan yelled, the pleasure her pussy was providing was too great.
 He knew he wouldn't last too long.
 She was too fucking hot.
 But he would try his best.
 He would give this slut his best.

  He grabbed her hips and assisted her in making this fuck as hard as possible.
 They started to work up a sweat with the only goal of getting each other off.
 As Ryan saw those massive breasts bouncing, he couldn't resist any longer.
 He reached up and palmed those massive titties.